 Investment securities transactions are recorded on the trade date.
 At disposition, the net realized gain or loss is determined on the basis of the cost of the specific investment and is included in earnings.
-All RMBS purchased and sold in the three month and nine month periods ended September 30, 2018 were settled prior to period-end.
-All RMBS purchased and sold in the year ended December 31, 2017 were settled prior to year-end.
+All RMBS purchased and sold in the three-month period ended March 31, 2019 were settled prior to periodend.
+All RMBS purchased and sold in the year ended December 31, 2018 were settled prior to year-end.

 Revenue Recognition - Interest income from coupon payments is accrued based on the outstanding principal amount of the RMBS and their contractual terms.
-Premiums and discounts associated with the purchase of the RMBS are accreted into interest income over the projected lives of the securities using the effective interest method.
+Premiums and discounts associated with the purchase of the RMBS are amortized and accreted, respectively into interest income over the projected lives of the securities using the effective interest method.
 The Company's policy for estimating prepayment speeds for calculating the effective yield is to evaluate historical performance, consensus on prepayment speeds, and current market conditions.
 Adjustments are made for actual prepayment activity.
-Approximately \$5.9 million and \$5.7 million in interest income was receivable at September 30, 2018 and December 31, 2017, respectively, and has been classified within "Receivables and other assets" on the consolidated balance sheets.
+Approximately \$6.4 million and \$5.7 million in interest income was receivable at March 31, 2019 and December 31, 2018, respectively.
+Interest income has been classified within "Receivables and other assets" on the consolidated balance sheets.
 For further discussion of Receivables and other assets, see Note 13.

 Impairment - The Company evaluates its RMBS on a quarterly basis to assess whether a decline in the fair value below the amortized cost basis is an other-than-temporary impairment ("OTTI").
 The presence of OTTI is based upon a fair value decline below a security's amortized cost basis and a corresponding adverse change in expected cash flows due to credit related factors as well as non-credit factors, such as changes in interest rates and market spreads.
 Impairment is considered other-than-temporary if the Company (i) intends to sell the security, (ii) will more likely than not be required to sell the security before recovering its cost basis, or (iii) does not expect to recover the security's entire amortized cost basis, even if the Company does not intend to sell the security, or the Company believes it is more likely than not that it will be required to sell the security before recovering its cost basis.
 Under these scenarios, the impairment is other-than-temporary and the full amount of impairment is recognized currently in earnings and the cost basis of the security is adjusted.
 However, if the Company does not intend to sell the impaired security and it is more likely than not that it will not be required to sell before recovery, the OTTI is separated into (i) the estimated amount relating to credit loss, or the credit component, and (ii) the amount relating to all other factors, or the non-credit component.
 Only the estimated credit loss amount is recognized currently in earnings, with the remainder of the loss recognized in accumulated other comprehensive income (loss).
 The difference between the new amortized cost basis and the cash flows expected to be collected is accreted into interest income in accordance with the effective interest method.
-The Company did not record any OTTI charges during the three month period ended September 30, 2018.
-The Company did not record any OTTI charges during the three month period ended September 30, 2017.
-OTTI has been classified within "Realized loss on RMBS, net" o
+OTTI has been classified within 'Realized gain (loss) on RMBS, net' on the consolidated statements of income (loss).
+The Company did not record any OTTI charges during the three-month periods ended March 31, 2019 or March 31, 2018.